 Default Desktop Environment

-Among many common features I am going to mention later in this article, the desktop environment is the one.
-Both Ubuntu and Debian come with GNOME desktop environment.
-Gnome is well-known for its stability, ease-of-use and rapid development.
+Among many common features I will mention later in this article, the desktop environment is the one.
+Both Ubuntu and Debian come with a GNOME desktop environment.
+Gnome is well-known for its stability, ease of use, and rapid development.

 Here are the few screenshots of both distributions featuring GNOME desktop –

 Besides having GNOME as their default desktop environment, one can also enjoy other cool desktop environments on both distributions.
 One can easily install their favorite desktop environment on top of Debian, including KDE Plasma, Xfce, Cinnamon, LXDE, MATE, and many more.
 Head over to this Debian wiki for complete instructions on what desktop environments are available to install and how to install.

 Whereas Ubuntu has separate flavors featuring different desktop environments such as Kubuntu for KDE, Lubuntu for LXDE, Xubuntu for Xfce, Ubuntu MATE for MATE, and many more.

 Ubuntu and Debian both have a GUI desktop environment.
 There is an easy-to-follow setup wizard that helps users complete the installation step-by-step.
 I personally feel Ubuntu installer is much easier than Debian for new Linux users.